-Odd Molly has been a member since 2009 of the Fair Wear Foundation, an independent nonprofit dedicated to improving labor conditions for garment workers.
-Together with the organization, Odd Molly is working actively and continuously on factory improvements.
-As part of the collaboration, the organization conducts inspections of Odd Molly’s suppliers according to a joint plan of action.
+Odd Molly has been a member since 2009 of the The Fair Wear Foundation (FWF), an independent nonprofit dedicated to improving labor conditions for garment workers.
+Together with FWF, Odd Molly works actively to address labor conditions.
+As part of the collaboration, FWF conducts inspections of Odd Molly’s suppliers according to a joint plan.

-The main goal of the foundation’s work and audits is to evaluate and improve conditions in Odd Molly’s current factories.
-The inspections are always scheduled in advance to maintain good relations with suppliers and foster to a dialogue on improvements.
+The ultimate aim of FWF’s work and audits is to evaluate and improve conditions in Odd Molly’s current factories.
+The inspections are always scheduled in advance to maintain good relations with the suppliers and foster a dialogue on improvements.